 - High School Diploma/GED

-- Complete Mathematics placement test
+- Qualified Mathematics placement

-- The student is eligible for the Pre-Kindergarten Associate Teacher's license when the associate degree is completed with an overall GPA of 2.0, a GPA of 2.5 in all Early Childhood and Education courses, and with completion of 345 hours of faculty supervised field work earning a 3.0 in ECED-1860 Experience with Young Children in Early Childhood Settings, ECED-2870 Early Childhood Education Student Teaching Practicum and ECED-2990 Early Childhod Education Student Teaching Seminar.
+- The student is eligible for the Pre-Kindergarten Associate Teacher's license when the associate degree is completed with an overall GPA of 2.0, a GPA of 2.5 in all Early Childhood and Education courses, and with completion of 345 hours of faculty supervised field work earning a 3.0 in ECED-1860 Experience with Young Children in Early Childhood Settings, ECED-2870 Early Childhood Education Student Teaching Practicum and ECED-2990 Early Childhood Education Student Teaching Seminar.

 - Pre-Kindergarten Associate teacher's license can be applied for after the student passes the licensure exam.
 The licensure exam is a requirement of the Ohio Department of Education and is not affiliated with Cuyahoga Community College.